 His third book, "The Music of What Happens," won the 1997 Spotted Owl Award for Best Northwest Mystery.
 His work has been featured on National Public Radio’s "Fresh Air" and CBS Sunday Morning.
 In November of 2006 he was appointed as Alaska's 12th Writer Laureate.
-His newest novel, "The Big Both Ways" will be published in April of 2008.”The Rising And The Rain” is Straley’s first book of poetry, and will be available in August.
+His newest novel, "The Big Both Ways," was published in 2008.

 Straley lives with his wife and son near Old Sitka Rocks north of downtown Sitka.

 Visit www.johnstraley.com to learn more about John and his work.